foxydot/infinitive/wp-content/plugins/recent-posts-plus/readme.txt

 == Upgrade Notice ==

+= 1.0.10 =
+Fixed excerpt ellipsis being added to the title incorrectly

+= 1.0.9 =
+Added option to customize the ellipsis within the Widget Output Template

+= 1.0.8 =
+Fixed tags being broken by truncation, plus other small fixes.

+= 1.0.7 =
+Added ability to display author avatar and use raw php in output template.

 = 1.0.6 =
 Link and paragraph tags no longer stripped from excerpt.
 Now matches output of v 1.0.4